 We sell products directly to consumers through our parks, stores, and online.
 We also license our characters and stories to third parties to produce and sell Disney-branded products, making Disney the largest consumer products licensor in the world.

-Across these business models, Disney-branded products are produced in over 40,000 facilities in close to 100 countries across the globe.
+Across these business models, Disney-branded products are produced in approximately 44,000 facilities in more than 100 countries across the globe.
 This manufacturing network and global footprint create a highly complex network of suppliers, many that are several degrees removed from our direct operations.

-In addition, we purchase a vast array of products, materials, and services from thousands of suppliers to support the operation of our theme parks and resorts; cruise and vacation experiences; film, television, streaming, and theatrical productions; and offices and distribution centers.
+In addition, we purchase a vast array of products, materials, and services from thousands of suppliers to support our operations, such as theme parks and resorts; cruise and vacation experiences; film, television, streaming, and theatrical productions; and offices and distribution centers.

 International Labor Standards